The Beast Within (novel): Plot summary

-The book begins in the 1920s on the farm of Henry and Sarah Scruggs.
+The book begins in the 1920s on the farm of Henry Scruggs.
 Henry is a fanatically religious man who believes that people are vile and base, and that sex—even marital sex—is repulsive and sinful.
-Sarah, who is much younger than Henry, disagrees.
-One day a traveling salesman by the name of Jimmy Connors shows up at the farm, telling them that his car broke down.
+Henry's Wife, Sarah, much younger than Henry, disagrees.
+One day, a traveling salesman named Jimmy Connors shows up at the farm, telling them his car broke down.
 Feeling unusually hospitable, Henry gives the man some dinner and lets him sleep in the barn for the night.
 After she thinks that her husband has fallen asleep, Sarah sneaks out to the barn and is seduced by Connors.
-Unfortunately for the both of them, Henry catches them in the act and knocks Connors unconscious.
-When he awakens he finds himself chained in Henry's basement.
+Unfortunately for both of them, Henry catches them in the act and knocks Connors unconscious.
+When he awakens, he finds himself chained in Henry's basement.
 Henry tells him that he has murdered Sarah and that he plans on keeping him prisoner for "a long time".
-Connors is held captive for over twenty years, and eventually the constant abuse, the grotesque food, and the horror of his situation drive him to become more beast than man.
-He loses all memory of who he once was and is simply an animal content to live its life in bondage.
-But Henry dies and the creature escapes from its prison into the surrounding forest in order to avoid starvation.
+Connors is held captive for over 20 years, and eventually, the constant abuse and grotesque food drive him to become more beast than man.
+He loses all memory of his former self and is simply an animal content to live its life in bondage.
+But Henry dies, and the creature escapes from its prison into the surrounding forest to avoid starvation.

 It finds its way close to the home of Eli and Carolyn MacCleary, a young married couple.
-One night when Eli is at work Carolyn ventures outside and is knocked unconscious by the creature, which was hunting for food and became frightened at her approach.
+One night, when Eli is at work, Carolyn ventures outside and is knocked unconscious by the creature hunting for food, frightened at her approach.
 Some long-forgotten instinct awakens in the beast and it rapes her.
-After it has finished it leaves her alone in the forest to resume its search for food.
+After it has finished, it leaves her alone in the forest to resume its food search.
 It tries to catch a snake but is bitten and dies from the serpent's venom.